hanscappelle/optitrip-ev-android/README.md

 * fixed input types (numeric) and added hints in field
 * layout bug fixes
 * replace "charge" power.....  by Charger  power in kW
+* format time in hours and minutes for result
+* fixed charge time calculation bug

 ### 0.3